 No spouse but surviving legal tax dependents

-The account balance is divided equally among surviving legal dependents.
+The account balance is divided equally among surviving legal dependents and transferred to an HCSP account.
 Reimbursements to a dependent are tax-free.

 No spouse or legal tax dependents

-The account balance is divided among surviving beneficiaries.
+The account balance is transferred to an HCSP account for surviving beneficiaries.
 Reimbursements to a beneficiary are taxed as ordinary income.

 No spouse, legal tax dependents or

-The personal representative of the estate must name a beneficiary.
+The personal representative of the estate must name one or more beneficiary(ies).
 HCSP assets cannot be distributed to the estate, as the balance must be used for reimbursement of healthcare expenses incurred by a natural person.

 Why designate a beneficiary

 It's a good idea to name a beneficiary, even if you have a spouse or legal dependents.
 Life events - including marriage, divorce, death or children growing up - can impact who will receive any remaining HCSP assets upon your death.
 And a beneficiary designation is even more critical if you do not have a spouse or legal dependents.

 To name , change, or remove your beneficiary designation